 The ideal candidate brings deep knowledge of the homeless service system and HUD continuum of care structure, policy and regulations, a passion for ending homelessness using a Housing First philosophy, a proven track record of leading high impact strategies and teams, and effectively leveraging and garnering the collaborative engagement of diverse stakeholders throughout the community.

-- Working in close partnership with other PFH staff, Continuum of Care (CoC) partners, the City of Atlanta, and other key stakeholders to define and refine CES and the implementation of CES CoC-wide.
+- Works collaboratively with PFH staff, Continuum of Care (CoC) partners, the City of Atlanta, and other key stakeholders to lead and execute a high performing and accessible coordinated entry system CoC-wide.

 - Develop broad-ranging relationships and provide exceptional customer service to our CoC partners, partnering with them to ensure a transparent system is in place to measure outcomes and deliver results.

 - Oversee strategic development for ongoing expansion/refinement of CES.